 - The original position description defining the endowed professorship or, for Curators Research and Teaching Professors, the initial letter appointing you to the professorship.

 - An up-to-date curriculum vita.

 - A five-page (maximum) document responding to the relevant to the professorship.

 The Materials should reflect the unique nature of each professorship.
-Submit all materials as Word or PDF files to Vicki Lock by April 1.

 - Research, external funding, and scholarship

 - Other external funding including grants, gifts, and fee for service programs

 - Community partnerships and service